 5. Pittsburgh, PA

 When we looked at 128 weather entries for Pittsburgh, we noted that there has been snow on Christmas Day 41 times.
 That means you have about a 32 percent chance of a white Christmas this year.

 To make the holiday season even more magical, make sure to check out Boyce Park.
 Here, you can take advantage of that snow and ski, snowboard or bound down the snow tubing slopes.
 Living in Pittsburgh has lots of perks and the average rent for a two-bedroom space is $1,632.

 With a 35 percent chance of snow on Christmas Day, the odds are pretty high you'll make it on the nice list this year and get your wish (that is, if snow is your Christmas wish)!
 In Minneapolis, you can even drive through an ice sculpture park as you patiently count down the days until the 25th.
 Rent in Minneapolis averages $1,976.

 When it snows, it pours!
 In Anchorage, you can expect an average of six inches of snowfall on Christmas Day.
 Anchorage is the perfect city for outdoor enthusiasts.
 Whether you're heli-skiing, dog sledding or viewing the Northern Lights, you'll experience a magical, winter holiday.

 2. Buffalo, NY

 With just shy of three inches of snowfall on Christmas Day, Buffalo takes second place for a white Christmas city.
 This town has lots of parks and walking trails, so meandering around while bundled up and sipping hot chocolate is the perfect winter activity.
-If you live here, rent prices are $1,870 for a two-bedroom apartment.
+If you live in Buffalo, rent prices are $1,870 for a two-bedroom apartment.

 All cities with a historical chance of a white Christmas